 Please read the new rules for this year!
-We hope 2014 will be as successfull as 2013 and give you many new friends on the air!
+Once again we will have a lottery with prizes and also have a new class for members of SCAG.
+We hope 2015 will be as successfull as 2013 and give you many new friends on the air!

 SOCWA is a project aimed to consolidate Morse code skills among amateur radio operators and to increase CW activity on the ham radio bands.